 State budgets have been in trouble for at least a decade due to health care expenditures like Medicaid and retiree health care benefits.
 States pay for a portion of health care bills for retired public workers, promising hundreds of billions of dollars in retiree health benefits that have resulted in a nation-wide $600 billion dollar gap.
 This has prompted a number of states to start “testing how far they can reduce health benefits…as a way of coping with mounting liabilities and balancing budgets.”
 For example, In 2017, Kansas began charging retirees the full cost of health coverage in 2017.
 After this, 75% of former beneficiaries dropped out, and Kansas saw its health care liability fall from over $6 million to just over $500,000.

 The Role of Technology

-Telehealth is an area for opportunity that could help improve healthcare delivery and reduce costs.
+Telehealth is an area for opportunity that could help improve health care delivery and reduce costs, which has been highlighted during the coronavirus pandemic.
 According to the Health Resources Services Administration, “telehealth” is defined as “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.”

 For example, Amazon’s Alexa “can track blood glucose levels, describe symptoms, access post-surgical care instructions, monitor home prescription deliveries and make same-day appointments at the nearest urgent care center.”
 The Apple Heart Study, a combined effort between Apple and Stanford University, uses data from Apple watches to improve technology detecting irregular heart conditions.
 Developments in telehealth could also reduce the burden on doctors, nurses, and medical practitioners, who often complain that entering medical information into electronic health records is currently time-consuming and takes away from interactions with patients.